 To summarise - it’s not necessarily the medication, but the rapid weight loss process that can trigger hair shedding.

 The good news is that it’s usually temporary.
-Most people see their hair grow back within a few months, once the body adjusts and nutritional needs are being met again.
+Most people see their hair grow back within a few months, once the body adjusts and their nutritional needs are being met again.

 While you might not be able to completely avoid hair loss with Mounjaro, there are things you can do to minimise it and support healthy hair growth.